 Try to arrange to be in a quiet place and eliminate all distractions.
-Pay close attention to what the interviewer is saying and listen for any changes in the person's voice, which may indicate a positive or negative response to what you have said.
+Pay close attention to what the interviewer is saying.
 Make sure you take good notes.
 Telephone interviews can be quite challenging because the caller will most likely catch you at a time when you are not adequately prepared.
-You can ask the person if you can call them back if you are caught off guard.
+You can ask the person if you can call them back if you are caught off guard or not in a suitable environment.